-This information is part of the Colgate University catalog.
+This information is part of the Colgate University catalog, 2022-23.

-Professors Harpp, Monk, Ries, Rotter
+Professors Balakian, Harpp, Monk, Ries

-The Dag Hammarskjöld Prize in Peace and Conflict Studies — awarded by the program to the student chosen by the peace and conflict studies advisory committee from among students with a major or minor or who have taken at least two courses, in peace and conflict studies, given on the basis of outstanding work in the program and usually judged on one specific written work.
+The Dag Hammarskjöld Prize in Peace and Conflict Studies — awarded by the program to the student chosen by the peace and conflict studies faculty from among students with a major or minor or who have taken at least two courses, in peace and conflict studies, given on the basis of outstanding work in the program and usually judged on one specific written work.

 The Sterling Prize — established in honor of John F. (Jay) Sterling '68, to recognize excellence in international studies and a personal commitment to peaceful cooperation among nations.
 The prize is awarded annually to a Colgate student whose academic work in international economics, politics, or culture exemplifies Jay Sterling's spirit of endless curiosity, university interest, and constructive work.

 The Clarence Young Award — awarded in memory of Clarence W. Young, a member of the psychology department from 1929 to 1971.
 Established as an award for academic excellence in peace and conflict studies.